jalagar/animated-art-engine/README.md

 Q: Why did you decide to use Python for step 1 and step 3?

-A: I found that Python [PIL](https://pillow.readthedocs.io/en/stable/) and [imageio](https://imageio.readthedocs.io/en/stable/) work better and faster than JS libraries, and the code is simpler for me.
+A: I found that Python [PIL](https://pillow.readthedocs.io/en/stable/) work better and faster than JS libraries, and the code is simpler for me.
+Initially I tried PIL, imageio, and a few Python libraries, but they all had issues generating gifs.
+I spent weeks finding the best tool for this job, and came across [gifski](https://gif.ski/).
+This creates incredibly clean gifs and worked the best.

 My philosophy is pick the right tool for the right job.
 If someone finds a better library for this specific job, then let me know!

 Q: Why didn't you use Python for step 2?